addmaple/stats/js/tests/README.md

 - **Exact equality**: `assert.equal()` - For integer results (sum, count)
 - **High precision**: `1e-10` - For basic statistics (mean, variance)
 - **Medium precision**: `1e-5` - For derived statistics (skewness, kurtosis)
-- **Custom tolerance**: Uses jStat's original `assert.epsilon()` tolerance values
+- **Custom tolerance**: Uses jStat's original `epsilon` tolerance values

 ## Notes

-- Matrix operations are not yet implemented, so those tests are skipped with a note
+- Matrix operations are not yet implemented, so those tests are skipped with a note.
-- Some jStat tests use callback patterns which we don't support (we're synchronous)
-- jStat's instance methods (`jStat(data).mean()`) are tested against our direct function calls
+- jStat's instance methods (`jStat(data).mean()`) are tested against our direct function calls.
-- Distribution tests may need manual API conversion due to different API patterns
+- Distribution tests have been updated to use our object-oriented API pattern.

 ## Catching Regressions

 These tests are designed to catch regressions by:
-1. **Running on every change** - Add to CI/CD pipeline
+1. **Running on every change** - Integrated into GitHub Actions CI
 2. **Comparing exact values** - Not just "close enough", but exact matches where possible
 3. **Covering edge cases** - Empty arrays, single values, NaN handling
 4. **Using jStat as reference** - jStat is a well-tested, widely-used library

-## Maintenance

-To keep tests up-to-date with jStat:

-1. Update jStat: `cd js/bench && npm update jstat`
-2. Re-convert tests: `cd js/tests && npm run convert-tests`
-3. Review changes: Check git diff for any new test cases
-4. Run tests: `npm test` to ensure everything still passes